AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2024-01-13-2023-in-review/index.md

 That's much fewer than the 25 I wrote in 2022, but who's counting? (*I am, apparently?*) About a year ago, I decided I would write what I want to write, when I want to write.
 In 2022, I [burned myself out](/blog/tech-twitter-burnout/) with the self-imposed obligation to write and to constantly keep up with the latest trends in the ever-changing—and increasingly unstable—landscape of web development.

 As for how my blog is doing, in 2023 it received 314k clicks and 10 million impressions.
-I'm not sure if that's more or less than in 2022 since I haven't been keeping track of these metrics from year to year, but it's a lot more attention than I ever expected my blog to get when I first launched it years ago.
+I'm not sure if that's more or fewer than in 2022 since I haven't been keeping track of these metrics from year to year, but it's a lot more attention than I ever expected my blog to get when I first launched it years ago.

 {% include "postImage.html" src: "./images/googlesearchconsole2023.png", baseFormat: "png", alt: "Search metrics for 2023-01-01 through 2023-12-31.
 Total clicks: 314k.
 Total impressions: 10.3M.
 Average CTR: 3%.
 Average position: 24.1.", caption: "I don't know why so many people are visiting my blog, but I suppose there's nothing I can do to stop them." %}